What are Overrides?

 Manual Temporary Basal Rate

-• Manual Temp basal puts you into Open Loop for the duration of the setting, in other words, there will be no automatic adjustment of dosing
+• Puts you into Open Loop for the duration of the setting, in other words, there will be no automatic adjustment of dosing

-• When the duration expires, Loop restores Closed Loop (if it was enabled before)
+• Restores Closed Loop (if it was enabled before) when the duration is completed

 What differentiates this feature from the overrides described above is that it only impacts your basal rate and the Looper can leave their gear behind.
 For example, this feature is helpful for swimming or other sports where it’s not practical to carry your link and/or phone with you.